cart/bevy/crates/bevy_asset/notes.md

 * Try to remove crossbeam channels for recycling ids
 * Handles dropping before load: already implemented slow loop fix ... do better
     * Add test to ensure this works correctly
+* ProcessorLog should be an interface so it isn't hard-coded to files

 ```rust